Interactive Art Map

 Antyx is a community arts company that uses the arts and community development processes to create opportunities for youth to become more engaged in their community and experience increased community connection.

 International Avenue Arts & Culture Centre (IAACC) was founded in 2001.
-IAACC is a not for profit charitable organization with a long-term goal to build an arts organization for the betterment of Greater Forest Lawn (GFL).
+IAACC is a not for profit charitable organization with a long-term goal to advocate for the City to built a state of the art performance facility for the betterment of Greater Forest Lawn (GFL).
 IAACC is designed to support artist led projects, to aide in the promotion of the arts and assist local artists (or those connected to GFL) with opportunities within the arts.
+They created the Calgary Multicultural Youth Orchestra and funded it for ten years.
+Now it is an independent orchestra which is self sustainably focused.